 SUMMARY

 Her hands were steady as she signed the prescription pad.
-She’d been a physician for fourteen years, and her hands were always steady.
-But something in her lower abdomen had been aching for six months — a dull, persistent presence that appeared on no scan, responded to no treatment, and made no anatomical sense.
+Diane had been a physician for fourteen years, and her hands were always steady.
+But something in her lower abdomen had been aching for six months, a dull, persistent presence that appeared on no scan, responded to no treatment, and made no anatomical sense.
 She’d seen a gastroenterologist, a gynecologist, a neurologist.
 She’d had an MRI, a colonoscopy, a laparoscopy.
 Everything came back normal.
+She said the word to me the way people say it when normal is a verdict rather than a reassurance.

 What Is Childhood Emotional Neglect?